 The process agent you select will be the entity “upon whom court papers may be served in any proceeding” against your business, FMCSA said.
 Say you had a problem with fuel taxes in Maryland, but you’re based elsewhere: Maryland would use your process agent to serve you.

 Use FMCSA’s form BOC-3 to designate your process agent.
 Make certain the process agent is authorized to cover you in every state in which you operate.
 OOIDA functions as the process agent for many of its members, as does the National Association of Small Trucking Companies for its own members.
 A typical process agent might charge a startup fee ($125 or so) and thereafter about $100 annually.
 FMCSA maintains a list of process agents, organized by the state where they’re based, on the Registration and Licensing portion of its website.

 5. Complete UCR.

 Unified Carrier Registration is a state-level program that apportions its fairly low fee among the states annually to fund state motor carrier registration and safety-related activities.
-Though the 2020 registration is on hold at present, keep tabs on the UCR central hub at UCR.gov, where you can also do your annual registration routinely.
+UCR's central hub at you can access via UCR.gov, where you can also do your annual registration routinely.

-The 2020 fee has been proposed as $60 for carriers with one or two trucks, rising from there for more power units.
-That number has fallen in recent years from $76 in 2014, when we previously published this guide.
+2020 and 2021 fees have been the same -- just $59 for carriers with one or two trucks, rising from there for more power units.
+That number has fallen in recent years from $76 in 2014, when Overdrive first published this guide.